- What is dual enrollment?

 Students taking a college course taught by a high school instructor, during the regular school day, at the student's high school pay $25 per class plus the cost of the textbook.

 Students taking an online Dual Enrollment class can take one TUITION free class for which they are eligible per semester.
 Fees are still charged and typically range between $75 and $100.
 The student is responsible for the cost of the textbook.

 Dual Enrollment classes taught at the high school (Option 1 Dual Enrollment) are taught by an instructor who is employed by the local K-12 district.
-This instructor must be qualified according to the SACS requirements to which PRCC adheres.
+This instructor must be qualified according to the SACSCOC requirements to which PRCC adheres.
 Before an Option 1 Dual Enrollment course is approved, the instructor's credentials must be approved by the Vice President for General Education and Technology Services.

 Q: What are the high school Dual Enrollment instructor's responsibilities?

 A: Once approved to teach a course, the instructor is the primary contact with the College.
 From time to time a principal or a counselor may assist in the initial establishment of the course, but the instructor is the person who completes the online enrollment information in GradesFirst and submits grades through RiverGuide and Wildcat Web.
 Instructor Responsibilities include:

 - Review the End-of-Semester Instructor Responsibilities for Dual-Enrollment Courses.

 - Instruct the course following the objectives in the provided College syllabus.